aspera-non-spernit/DeepFaceLab_Docker/README.md

 # Installation

+**Notes**:

-**Note**: Currently, there's only one option available to install DeepFaceLab Linux.
+Currently, there's only one option available to install DeepFaceLab Linux.
 That is, you have cloned this repository before you start the installation.
 The provided ```Dockerfile``` does not download this repository at the moment.

+The installation routine assumes, if you have a CUDA graphics card installed in your machine, that you have already installed the correct drivers.
+The routine does not install cuda or opencl drivers.

 ## 1) Install and run Docker